-5.3.2 32KB EEPROM
+5.3.2 4KB EEPROM

-A single 32KB EEPROM is provided on I2C0 that holds the board information.
+A single 4KB EEPROM is provided on I2C0 that holds the board information.
 This information includes board name, serial number, and revision information.
-This is the same as found on the original BeagleBone.
+This is the not the same as the one used on the original BeagleBone.
+The device was changed for cost reduction reasons.
 It has a test point to allow the device to be programmed and otherwise to provide write protection when not grounded.